Blog

 Learning To Accept Our Feelings

-Most of us have difficulty accepting our authentic feelings, simply allowing them to be what they are.
-We try to control our inner experience based on our preferences and our beliefs about what we should and shouldn’t feel.
-Some of this is unconscious and manifests as automatic patterns of avoiding certain feelings.
+We don’t usually accept our authentic feelings and just allow them to be what they are.
+Instead, we try to control our inner experience based on our preferences and our beliefs about what we should and shouldn’t feel.
+A lot of this happens unconsciously, through automatic patterns of avoidance.

 Continue reading “Learning To Accept Our Feelings”